Image-Analysis-Hub/LocalZProjector/README.md

 Because of spurious structures that might appear far from the reference surface, the height-map can be locally aberrant.
 We use a median filter to correct for this.
 Use large values if you see that the resulting height-map is not smooth.

-#### The load and save buttons.
+#### The load, save and default buttons.

-The parameters you enter can be saved to a binary file and retrieved later with these two buttons.
+The parameters you enter can be saved to a JSon file (a formatted text file) and retrieved later with these two buttons.
+The default button resets value to sensible defaults.

-### The `Extract projection` panel.
+### The `Local projection` panel.

 This panel configures how the projection is extracted once we have the reference surface.
 It is made a list of box, one for each channel in the source image.
 Each box specifies three parameters, separately for each channel, that specifies how to generate the projection for a channel.